Shane-Bath/Hangman/README.md

 ![pythontutor](/images/pythontutor.png)

 It allowed me to make a changes and I was better able to understand how the changes impacted the code.
 Often the error could be as simple as an incorrect indentation (often), or a syntax error etc. If the solution to the problem was not obvious to me,  I could  focus my research on the problem and try to come up with a solution.

-I would take and connect the varies part the of code, and run it in the workspace terminal.
-Again going through each section of the code, trying to work out why the code is not executing as expected.
-It could be a simple indentation error or spelling mistake etc. Fix the issues and try again in pythontutor.
-I would also redo the code and experiment with snippets of code from sources like stackover flow , WC3schools or python blogs, but a lot the code ended up on the cutting floor.
+Then redo the code and experiment with snippets of code from sources like stackover flow , WC3schools or python blogs, try again in pythontutor.
+A lot of the code ended up on the cutting floor and

 If the code did not work as expected, I would comment it out and try something else.
 As the project progressed, I would come back to the line, make changes based on my growing understanding of what I was doing, and sometimes end up using the line of code as I implemented the concept correctly.

-As an example, restarting the game proved to be an issue I unfortunately spent a significant amount of time trying to resolve in gitpod, unsuccessfully.
+As an example, restarting the game proved to be an issue.
+I unfortunately spent a significant amount of time trying to resolve in gitpod, unsuccessfully.
 I attempted a number of fixes and solutions, going down a few blind alleys.
-I designed the code to checked the variable wrong_guess to see at what stage of the player was in the game.
+I designed the code to check the variable wrong_guess to see at what stage of the player was in the game.
 This variable determined the beginning and end of the game.
 Even though I reset wrong_guess back to the original state in the function that controlled the restart of the game, the terminal would not recognize this, and it would continue to run the code in the end state.
-Eventually using Pythontutor I began to under the'global frame' and that my reset function was not resetting the wrong_guess because it was out of the global frame.
+Eventually using Pythontutor I began to understand the'global frame' and that my reset function was not resetting the wrong_guess because it was out of the global frame.
 The variable had been assigned 5 in the reset_game() function, but it did not change the "global" variable.
 To resolve this I assigned the **global** keyword to the wrong_guesses, which allowed for the variable to updated.

-Without being able to step in each line of code and understanding that it was not being reset to 5, it would hae been difficult for me to pin point the issue.
+Without being able to step in each line of the code and see that it was not being reset to 5, it would hae been difficult for me to pin point the issue.

-I have no doubt that come up with a convoluted code to produce what the game actually does, and there will be a much more efficient way of doing it out there.
+I have no doubt that I have come up with a convoluted code to produce what the game actually does, and there will be a much more efficient way of doing, it out there.
 But I now have a much better understanding of Python and it concepts.
 Thanks in large part to trying to brute force a solution onto a problem, experimenting and breaking the code, then fixing it.

-Finally I asked my daughter and wife to play the game, while they played I note any changes I wanted to make.
+Finally I asked my daughter and wife to play the game, while they played I noted any changes I wanted to make.
 Which were a few as they saw the game differently to me.
-For example reprinting the word line later in game, or adding a list of incorrect letter.
 It was a useful exercise.

 ## Validator Testing
 I could not find any official python validator.